Phosky71/AutoCommit-GitGenius/README.md

 | Together | `https://api.together.xyz/v1` | `meta-llama/Llama-3-8b-chat-hf` | Yes |
 | OpenRouter | `https://openrouter.ai/api/v1` | `openai/gpt-4o-mini` | Yes |

-This provider flexibility is one of the most important characteristics of the project and should be reflected in its public presentation.
+All cloud providers use an OpenAI-compatible chat completions endpoint except Anthropic, which uses its own `/messages` API with a dedicated request format.

 ---

 ## Desktop interface

-The desktop UI is currently organized into three main sections:
+The UI is currently organized into three main sections accessible from the sidebar:

 ### Repositories

-This section is focused on adding repositories, editing repository-specific settings, enabling or disabling tracked repositories, running manual commits, and previewing diffs.
+The primary working view.
+Shows all tracked repositories with their current state, last commit time, and action buttons for manual commit, dry run, and settings.
+This is where you add, edit, enable, disable, and remove repositories.

 ### Settings

-This section centralizes LLM provider settings, base URL, model name, API key, Smart Mode, threshold configuration, commit behavior, and theme selection.
+Global configuration for the LLM provider (base URL, model, API key, connection test), Smart Mode and significance threshold, default commit prefix, Human-in-the-Loop toggle, and theme selection.

+Individual repositories can override the commit prefix set here.

 ### Commit History

-This section shows the local commit log with summary stats, filters, and export actions.
+Local commit log with summary statistics (total commits, AI-generated, heuristic, estimated tokens used), filtering by repository and type, and export to CSV or JSON.

-The interface also supports dark and light themes.

 ---

 ## Architecture

-AutoCommit GitGenius follows a straightforward desktop application architecture:
+The project follows a clear desktop application architecture:

-- **Frontend:** HTML, CSS, and JavaScript UI rendered through Tauri.
+┌─────────────────────────────────────────────┐
+│ Tauri WebView (UI) │
+│ HTML + CSS + JavaScript (app.js) │
+└─────────────────────┬───────────────────────┘
+│ IPC (Tauri commands) ┌─────────────────────▼───────────────────────┐
+│ Rust Backend │
+│ commands.rs ─ config.rs ─ git.rs │
+│ llm.rs ─ timer.rs ─ main.rs │
+└──────────┬──────────────────────┬────────────┘
+│ │
+┌──────▼──────┐ ┌────────▼────────┐
+│ Git (CLI) │ │ LLM Provider │
+│ processes │ │ (local/cloud) │
+└─────────────┘ └─────────────────┘

+- **Frontend** renders through Tauri's embedded WebView with no external browser dependency.
-- **Backend:** Rust commands exposed to the frontend through Tauri IPC.
+- **Backend** exposes async Rust commands to the frontend via Tauri IPC.
-- **Git execution layer:** Native Git commands executed through system processes.
-- **LLM integration layer:** HTTP-based provider calls for OpenAI-compatible and Anthropic-style APIs.
+- **Git operations** run as child processes using the system-installed `git` binary.
+- **LLM calls** are made over HTTP using `reqwest` with a shared static client.
-- **Persistence layer:** Local JSON configuration stored in the user config directory.
+- **Configuration** is persisted as a local JSON file in the OS config directory.
-- **Automation layer:** Background timer that checks enabled repositories on a fixed interval.

-This architecture keeps the project lightweight, portable, and easy to understand for contributors.
+- **Automation** runs as a background async task with a 60-second tick.

 ---